oldkingcone/BYOSI/README.md

 ## Edit

 It appears as though MS Defender is now flagging the PHP script as malicious, but still fully allowing the Powershell script full execution. so, modify the PHP script.

+## EDIT 2

+If for some reason the payload is not firing properly. remove the quotes around the 4th line in the powershell script.